kakoytochelik/1cDriveTestHelper/README.en.md

 Helper for developing and managing 1C regression tests in VS Code.
 Speeds up navigation between scenarios, creating new scenarios from templates, and managing phases and builds for test runs.

-**Universal Solution:** While initially designed for testing the 1C:Drive configuration, this extension is compatible with any other 1C testing projects that use YAML-based scenario files and use Vanessa Automation.
-It works with projects built using the [SPPR (СППР)](https://its.1c.ru/db/sppr2doc#content:124:hdoc) and can be used for other 1C projects.
+While initially designed for testing the 1C:Drive configuration, this extension is compatible with any other 1C testing projects that use YAML-based scenario files and use Vanessa Automation.

 # Features